Wouldn’t it be great if you could add a new post to your site, and the following happened … just from your post URL:

 Instead of this …

-(Using permalinks helps visitors and search engines understand what your page is about)
+(Using post name permalinks helps readers and search engines understand what the post is about)

 - %postname% – A correctly formatted version of the post title.
-For example, if the post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all lower case letters and removed exclamation marks) in the URL.
-Tip: You can edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.
+For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all letters converted to lower case and punctuation marks deleted) in the URL.
+Tip: You can always edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %author% – A sanitized version of the author name.